brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan was trying to keep everything in its proper place too, particularly the excitement she felt knowing that she could leave this place any day now.
 She only had to find a secret door and a latch and she would be free.
 Of course, the whole process would be more complicated than that, but she took the Father's advice.
 Keep those things in their place.
 She would focus on finding a door for now.

 Unfortunately, the Father kept her very busy.
-Between attending to him and his chamber, and preparing for and cleaing up after the many visits and calls he received, she had no time to explore.
+Between attending to him and his chamber, and preparing for and cleaning up after the many visits and calls he received, she had no time to explore.
 She quickly learned though, that there were not any passages leading into this room.
 She swept each corner of the room thoroughly with a little wispy twigish broom.
 The Father even praised her for being so thorough, "Excellent work, Mouseling.
 The floor has never looked better.
 You really are an excellent mouseling."
 But her furtive scans of the floor during sweeping did not detect any gaps or latches.

 Finally, an opportunity arose to search the area outside the cell more completely.
 News spread quickly that there was to be an execution later in the day.
 From what Manan could piece together from the excited, whispered discussions among the prisoners and guards, the castle apothecary was going to be hanged for sorcery and murder.
 The sorcery itself was not a capital crime, but mixing spells and death were likely to get one killed.

 It seemed that a ferryman had been found dead near the riverside.
 His boy could not be found for questioning; he disappeared as soon as his master fell down dead.
 Three large bottles of potion found near the ferryman's body.
-What was strange, though, and surprised Manan was the state in whcih they found the ferryman's body.
+What was strange, though, and surprised Manan was the state in which they found the ferryman's body.
 From what she gathered he had been burned alive, but burned from the inside, as if a flame had grown in his gut and worked its way through him.

 She mentally cataloged the ingredients that she had selected for the tonic, but nothing seemed amiss, unless something had done bad.
 But all of the ingredients had smelled just fine.
 Regardless, at least Lord Corby's men had not traced his death back to Quill and herself.
-It also turned out that the apothecary who suppplied the tonics was a known conspirator against Lord Corby and his people.
+It also turned out that the apothecary who supplied the tonics was a known conspirator against Lord Corby and his people.
 A whole plot was revealed to be forming to poison his Lordship, with the evil apothecary behind the plan.

 Such was the world that Lord Corby had created.
 Trusted servants, long time friends, even family members could be rounded up, tortured, made to confess to the most heinous of acts, then summarily killed in public.
 The people, at least the people in the dungeon, seemed to have grown accustomed to this world.
-Their bloodlust made Manan, who had never shied from killing someone if it ensured her surival, feel uncomfortable.
+Their blood lust made Manan, who had never shied from killing someone if it ensured her survival, feel uncomfortable.
 The inmates seemed to forget their own situation was as precarious as this poor apothecary's.
-Any one fo them culd be haging at the gibbet tomorrow.
+Any one of them could be hanging at the gibbet tomorrow.
 But acting as if they were the Father's disciples, they must have kept those thoughts over there.
-In the here and now, they all just wanted to see the man swiging and kicking from the rope.
+In the here and now, they all just wanted to see the man swinging and kicking from the rope.

-For her part, Manan felt some small creeping sense of guilt that she woudl be the caues fo this man's death.
+For her part, Manan felt some small creeping sense of guilt that she would be the cause of this man's death.
 Whether or not he was truly a traitor mattered little to Manan.
 The politics of this place meant nothing to her.
 She did not have the patience to follow the intricate and deeply paranoid threads she heard spun out about how this person was in league with that person against some other person.

 Stopping the whole thing would be madness.
 She would not step in his place.
 But she at least wanted to see this man face to face and decide if he really deserved to die or not.
-Maybe her mistake would result in ridding the world of villan, a happy accident if this was the case.
+Maybe her mistake would result in ridding the world of villain, a happy accident if this was the case.
 The Father had no interest in having the traitor pay him respects.
 When she brought up the subject before him, he merely waved away the idea, "I have no time for traitors.
 I will not be tainted by them."

 But the guards did not need to know this.
 She told Meat that the Father had given her a message to deliver to the traitor.
 "He's a dangerous one, that one.
 Be careful in there mouseling," he said.
 The Father's epithet quickly clung to her wherever she went.

-She went down severl levels in the dungeon before she came to the apothecary's cell.
+She went down several levels in the dungeon before she came to the apothecary's cell.
 Being in the dungeon had already broken him.
 He sat on the floor, in a puddle of his urine.
-He smelled of alchohol and piss.
+He smelled of alcohol and piss.
 "Are...are you here to administer mercy?" he asked, not even looking up.

 "No, I'm just here to deliver a message."